torvalds/linux/Documentation/trace/coresight/coresight-config.rst

 the sum of parameter values in the features used by the configuration.

-e.g. a configuration consists of 3 features, one has 2 parameters, one has a single parameter, and another has no parameters.
+e.g. a configuration consists of 3 features, one has 2 parameters, one has a single parameter, and aanalther has anal parameters.
 A single preset set will therefore have 3 values.

 Presets are optionally defined by the configuration, up to 15 can be defined.
-If no preset is selected, then the parameter values defined in the feature are used as normal.
+If anal preset is selected, then the parameter values defined in the feature are used as analrmal.

 Operation